git-siddhesh/Computer_system/final_assign/readme.md

 ![Meat v/s Total time for PYTHON](./sheets/py_meat_total.png)
 ![Meat v/s Total time for PYTHON](./graphs/PyI_MeatVsTotal.png)

+> In this, my observation is that the meat and Total time ration is increasing with increase in input size.

+> But as the input size increases to a very large number the ratio tends to a saturation of `90%`

 ## 2.C Plot of System and Program time execution